EGO4D/Ego-Exo4D-docs/docs/annotations/ego_pose.md

 :::important
 EgoPose annotations are currently not available.
-It is expected to be released soon.
+It is expected to be released on Jan the 7th, 2024.
 We apologize for the inconvenience.
 :::

 # EgoPose Annotations